adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 This will display a single slider that controls most settings automatically for you.
 The settings that this affects will appear in blue, and you won't be able to change them manually unless you disable simplified mode.

 You can use this in case you find the rest of the settings overwhelming, as this gives you a simple way to control how much steering assistance you want in general.
-Of course adjusting settings individually gives you a lot more flexibility, but the simplified mode will get you by if you don't feel like doing that.
+Of course adjusting settings individually gives you a lot more flexibility, but the simplified mode can get you by as well.

 ___